stripe/rainier/rainier-core/src/main/tut/tour.md

 val x = Normal(0,1).param
 ```

-You can see that `x`s type is `RandomVariable[Real]`. `RandomVariable` pairs a type of value (in this case, a real number) with some knowledge of the relative probability density of different values of that type.
+You can see that the type of `x` is `RandomVariable[Real]`. `RandomVariable` pairs a type of value (in this case, a real number) with some knowledge of the relative probability density of different values of that type.
 We can use this knowledge to produce a sample of these possible values:

 ```tut
 x.sample()